 By default, WordPress.com is fairly SEO-friendly.
 The themes are optimized, you can edit meta titles and descriptions, and you get an XML map of your site automatically.

-But only those who subscribe to the Business or eCommerce plan get the whole gamut of advanced SEO tools, such as a front page meta description (for the whole site), custom title formats; and custom posts meta description.
-It’s also what you’ll need to install a plugin like Yoast SEO, which is great for rating your optimization based on keywords.
+But you’ll need to subscribe to the Pro plan to get the whole gamut of advanced SEO tools, such as a front page meta description (for the whole site), custom title formats; and custom posts meta description.
+It’s also what you’ll need to install a SEO plugin like Yoast SEO, which is great for rating your optimization based on keywords.

 I Thought WordPress Didn’t Have Support?

 Once again, you’re thinking about WordPress.org.
-All the paid plans with WordPress.com come with good live chat and email support, which can be a strong enough incentive to choose their plans.
+The WordPress.com Pro plan comes with good live chat and email support, which can be a strong enough incentive to choose it.

 What’s the Difference Between WordPress Ads and WordPress Branding?

 The Pro plan removes the occasional targeted WordPress ads, which look like this on the free plan:

 The branding (what WordPress calls the ‘footer credit’) is simply a link to WordPress in the website footer.
 It’s pretty unobtrusive, but you need the Pro plan to remove it.
 It looks like this:

 What If I Want to Sell Online?